-Notes. $\theta$ = 0: fully national lines. $\theta$ = 1: common EU line.
+Notes. $\theta = 0$: fully national lines. $\theta = 1$: common EU line.
 National and EU-wide lines are each defined as 60% of their respective medians.
 'Europe' is 21 Member States here.
 Eastern Europe: CZ, EE, HU, PL, SI, SK.
 Southern Europe: EL, IT, PT, ES.
 Continental Europe: AT, BE, DE, FR, LU, NL.
 Nordic countries: DK, FI, SE.
 Calculations are based on ECHP data for all countries except Eastern Europe for which LIS data were used.
 Source.
 Brandolini (2007: Figure 3.3), redrawn by the author.

-The country-specific detail highlights the fact that the country composition of the EU's low-income population depends on both the population of each country and the poverty rate for each country.
-Shifting to an EU-wide poverty line raises poverty rates in relatively poor countries (mostly New Member States) but this has little effect on the composition of the EU low-income population unless the country is relatively large (compare Poland and Romania with Slovenia, Estonia, Latvia and Lithuania, for example).
-At the same time, the shift to an EU-wide poverty line reduces poverty rates in relatively rich countries, but a country continues to contribute relative large numbers of individuals to the EU total if it has a large population.
+Fig. 4 The regional composition of Europe's low-income population, by value of θ , 2000 in relatively poor countries (mostly New Member States) but this has little effect on the composition of the EU low-income population unless the country is relatively large (compare Poland and Romania with Slovenia, Estonia, Latvia and Lithuania, for example).
+At the same time, the shift to an EU-wide poverty line reduces poverty rates in relatively rich countries, but a country continues to contribute relatively large numbers of individuals to the EU total if it has a large population.
 Look at the cases of Germany, UK, Spain, and Italy for instance.